astev423/GratisSocial/README.md

 PROBLEMS:

--Have separate fetchPosts for user profile so can use enum and usernames can be "myPosts"

 -Move state down, client comps too high up

 -Change user username when they change their username in clerk, make sure no duplicates